-The Tribe created a working group to help guide all aspects of the Resilience Initiative.
-The Tribal Emergency Planning Committee (TEPC) and Tribal Climate Resilience Planning Committee (TCRP) consisted of 36 staff members.
+The Tribal Emergency Planning Committee (TEPC) consisted of 36 staff members.
 This group served as the core advisors for this project, as well as a separately funded climate change resilience project.
 The TEPC met monthly throughout the project and provided input and guidance during each phase of the development of the Hazard Mitigation Plan.
 Once the key hazards were identified, the group split into four sub-committees focused on hazards related to one of the following areas.: 1) community safety and security; 2) extreme weather events, wildfire, and infrastructure; 3) public and community health; and 4) natural and cultural resources.
-These sub-committees reviewed and helped update the draft hazard descriptions and were closely involved in the development of hazard mitigation actions to reduce the potential impacts of each of these hazards.
+These sub-committees reviewed and helped update the draft descriptions of the hazards and were closely involved in the development of hazard mitigation actions to reduce the potential impacts of each of these hazards.
 They were also, as a larger group, involved in the final review of the completed hazard mitigation plan.